ambaradan/docsmarker/docs/rocksmarker/options.md

 : `vim.o.tabstop = 4`

-: Defines the number of spaces represented by a tab character (when *expandtab* is disabled).
+: Defines the number of spaces represented by a tab character (when *expandtab* is not enabled).
 A tab width of 4 spaces is a common convention for Markdown code.

 : `vim.o.softtabstop = 4`

-: Set the number of spaces that are inserted when you press the ++tab++ key.
+: Set the number of spaces inserted when you press the ++tab++ key.
 This value should match the tab width to maintain consistency in indentation.

 : `vim.o.shiftwidth = 4`

 : Defines the width of the indentation used by automatic indentation commands.
-Again, a width of 4 spaces is a common choice to maintain code readability.
+Again, a width of 4 spaces is a common choice to support code readability.

 : `vim.o.smartindent = true`

 : Enable smart indentation, which automatically adjusts indentation based on the context of the code.
 This can help reduce the amount of manual work required to maintain correct indentation.

-### User Interface options
+### User interface options

 These options customize the appearance and behavior of Neovim's user interface.